0xsaidhussein/0xsaidhussein/README.md

 <h1 align="center">Hi 👋, I'm cyb4x</h1>
-<h4 align="center"> Penetration tester with a deep interest in red teaming, focused on evolving from beginner to professional.
-Skilled in identifying vulnerabilities and exploiting weaknesses in web applications, networks, and systems.
-Experienced in PHP, Laravel, and Linux system administration, with a growing expertise in offensive Security.</h4>
+<h4 align="center"> Offensive Security Enthusiast with a deep interest in Penetration Testing, Application Security and Red teaming.
+Skilled in identifying vulnerabilities and exploiting weaknesses in applications, networks, and systems.
+Background in PHP, Laravel, and Linux system administration, with a growing expertise in offensive Security.</h4>

 <h3 align="left">Connect with me:</h3>
 <p align="left">